Agentic AI: The New Paradigm

 Neuromorphic Computing Architectures

-Causal Inference and Structured Understanding
+Causal Inference and Structured Comprehension

-Human-AI Integration and Governance
+Integration and Governance of Humans and AI

-Human-Centered Collaboration Models
+Collaboration Models Based on People

 Responsible Deployment and Long-Term Governance